 Students must be in good standing to earn a graduate degree.

 All work must be completed within the specified time frame starting from the first enrollment in the degree program or earliest course listed on the degree schedule, whichever is earliest.

 - Master’s degree must be completed within five (5) calendar years.

 - PhD must be completed within eight (8) calendar years.

 Requests for extension must be made by the advisor to the Graduate School.

 Responsible Conduct for Research Training

-The University requires that students complete basic and advanced responsible conduct for research training.
-Basic training is required for all students.
-Advanced training is required for all students who began their degree in spring 2013 or later OR who are funded by external sponsor.
-See our web page for details on how to complete the training.
+The University requires that all students complete basic and advanced responsible conduct for research training.
+See our Responsible Conduct of Research Training page for details on how to complete the training.

 A qualifying examination will be given to determine each student’s ability to apply general concepts and methods in their chosen field.
 This examination must include a written component and may also include an oral component.
 Typically this exam is given prior to the research proposal examination.

 The qualifying examination will be administered by members of the Graduate Faculty who are familiar with the examinee’s chosen field of study.
 The examining committee may be a standing committee appointed by the academic home department or college or it may consist of a student’s advisory committee.
 Any member of the graduate faculty may attend the oral component of this examination (if one exists) as an observer.